TigerStone93/GNSS_Serial_Communicator_and_Partial_NMEA_Interpreter_for_Python/README.md

 To use, run Main.py

 You can use and edit this code freely but please specify the original author.
+(MIT License)